Explore Prague: A Beginner’s Guide to City Tourism

 1. Getting to Prague

-Prague is easily accessible by air, train, or bus.
-The city has an international airport, Václav Havel Airport Prague, with regular flights from major cities worldwide.
-Alternatively, you can reach Prague by train or bus from various European destinations.
+Prague is conveniently reached by plane, train or bus.
+Prague also has a international airport, Václav Havel Airport Prague, and makes several connections from the major cities of Europe with daily flights.
+In addition, you can arrive to Prague by train or bus from many European capitals.

 1.1 Public Transportation

-Once in Prague, the city’s efficient and affordable public transportation system will be your best friend.
-The metro, trams, and buses connect all major parts of the city, making it easy to explore.
-Consider buying a travel pass for unlimited rides within a specific timeframe to save money.
+Once in Prague, the efficient and inexpensive public transportation system will be familiar friend.
+The metro, the trams and the buses reach out all the big towns of the town so easy to visit.
+You might want to get a travel pass for unlimited rides within a certain time frame to your advantage.

 2. Top Attractions